CodeURJC-FW-2025-26/webapp15/README.md

 ➡ **File description**
   -router.js:
   -app.js:
-  -database.js: This file is the responsable of loading the example trips and activitys.
+  -database.js: This file is the responsable of loading the example trips and activities.

 ➡ **Video** https://youtu.be/t_0I_cP7d8Q